F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

         - **customTags**
         - This property allows you to add custom tags that are appended to the dynamically generated telemetry tags.
 You specify tags as an array of **name** and **value** pairs.
 You can set more than one tag in a declaration, but if you use this property, you must specify at least one custom tag.

+      * - 1.31
+        - **customOpts** experimental
+        - This experimental feature relies on Node.js for each value when the user specifies nothing in **customOpts**.
+Node.js values may differ based on version used.
+Refer to node.js documentation for more information.

 **IMPORTANT**: The following declaration includes all of the additional properties shown in the table.
 If you attempt to use this declaration on a previous version, it will fail.
 On previous versions, remove the lines highlighted in yellow (and the comma from line 7).